IntelPython/numba-dpex/docs/user_guides/debugging/debugging_environment.rst

 Activate NEO drivers
 --------------------

 Further, if you want to use local NEO driver, you need to activate the variables for it.
-See `Setting up the machine for debugging`.
+See :ref:`NEO-driver`.

 Checking debugging environment
 ------------------------------